What is Hinamatsuri? A tradition and way to celebrate the healthy growth of girls

 6. Explaining the roles of the Emperor and Empress!
 What is the meaning of the main dolls of Hinamatsuri?

-The Emperor (male doll) and Empress (female doll) are the main characters of the Doll Festival.
+The Emperor (male doll) and the Empress (female doll) are the main characters of the Hinamatsuri.

 These dolls are modeled after the imperial court of the Heian period and represent the Emperor and Empress.

-By decorating with the Emperor and Empress dolls as the centerpiece, not only will you be able to celebrate your daughter's growth,
+By decorating with the Emperor and Empress dolls as the centerpiece, not only will you be able to see the growth of your daughter,

 It is meant to pray for the prosperity and happiness of the family.